On this page

 However, penalties will be enforced where the Tax and Customs Administration detects malicious intent with regard to fictitious self-employment or (obvious or deliberate) bogus self-employment constructions.
 Until 1 July 2018, this will only occur in severe cases and from 1 July 2018 in all other cases.

 Types of model agreements

 Self-employed professionals and their clients can choose to work according to 3 different kinds of standard model agreements.
-These have been drawn up by the Dutch Tax and Customs Administration:
+These have been drawn up by the Dutch Tax and Customs Administration (in Dutch only):

-- Sector or profession specific model agreement: meant for everyone working according to certain sectoral or professional standards or conditions.
+- Sector or profession-specific model agreements (in Dutch): these agreements are meant for everyone working according to certain sectoral or professional standards or conditions.

 If you do not want to use one of these model agreements, you and your client can always draw up one yourselves and have it assessed by the Dutch Tax and Customs Administration.

 It is not mandatory for self-employed professionals and their clients to work according to a model agreement.
 If they do not, the client of a self-employed professional is obliged to assess whether an employment relationship exists and therefore payroll taxes should be withhold.